codeforamerica/recordtrac/README.md

 	python

-Save exampleconfig.py as websiteconfig.py and update relevant fields.
+Save exampleconfig.py as local_config.py and update relevant fields.
 To test e-mail, sign up for a free account with SendGrid and provide the username and password in MAIL_USERNAME and MAIL_PASSWORD.

 ## Run locally

 To use the application locally, in a new window:

-    gunicorn -w 2 public_records_portal:app
+    gunicorn -w 3 -t 180 public_records_portal:app

 You should see something similar to: